tc39/proposal-decorators/README.md

 }
 ```

-Note, further built-in decorators as in [NEXTBUILTINS.md](./NEXTBUILTINS.md) may provide a more direct and statically analyzable way to implement `@tracked` and avoid the use of `Object.defineProperty`.
-This version unfortunately relies on metaprogramming when the class is defined.
+Note, further built-in decorators as in [NEXTBUILTINS.md](./NEXTBUILTINS.md#tracked) may provide a more direct and statically analyzable way to implement `@tracked` and avoid the use of `Object.defineProperty`.

 ### `@bound`